Regular Potential Games: Introduction

 In \cite{swens2017BRdynamics} we study how regular potential games can be used to address these issues.
 In particular, it is shown that in any regular potential game, BR dynamics converge generically to pure NE, solutions of BR dynamics are generically unique, and the rate of convergence of BR dynamics is generically exponential.
 Combined with the results of the present paper, this allows us to show that BR dynamics are ``well behaved'' in almost all potential games.

 Furthermore, in \cite{Mond01} Monderer and Shapley study the convergence of the closely related FP algorithm in potential games and show convergence to the set of NE.
 In particular, they show that it is possible for FP to converge to completely mixed NE in potential games, which can be highly problematic for a number of reasons \cite{jordan1993,Fud92,swens2017BRdynamics}.
-However, they conjecture that such behavior is exceptional; that is, they conjecture that in generic two-player potential games FP always converges to pure NE (see \cite{Mond01}, Section 2).\footnote{Since their reasoning relies on the improvement principle \cite{monderer1997fictitious}, which does not hold in games with more than two players, they limit their conjecture to two-player games.} Regular potential games are well suited to studying this conjecture.
-Theorem 1 of the present paper combined with Theorem 1 of \cite{swens2017BRdynamics} shows that for the continuous-time version of FP \cite{harris1998rate,shamma2004unified} (which is equivalent to BR dynamics after a time change \cite{harris1998rate}), this conjecture holds generically for potential games of arbitrary size; that is, in any regular potential game (and hence almost all potential games) continuous-time FP dynamics converge to pure NE from almost all initial conditions.
+However, they conjecture that such behavior is exceptional; that is, they conjecture that in generic two-player potential games FP always converges to pure NE (see \cite{Mond01}, Section 2).\footnote{Since their reasoning relies on the improvement principle \cite{monderer1997fictitious}, which does not hold in games with more than two players, they limit their conjecture to two-player games.} Regular potential games are well suited to studying this conjecture.\footnote{Harsanyi's result (that regular games are generic in the space of all games) does not aid in addressing this conjecture which deals specifically with regular potential games.} Theorem 1 of the present paper combined with Theorem 1 of \cite{swens2017BRdynamics} shows that for the continuous-time version of FP \cite{harris1998rate,shamma2004unified} (which is equivalent to BR dynamics after a time change \cite{harris1998rate}), this conjecture holds generically for potential games of arbitrary size; that is, in any regular potential game (and hence almost all potential games) continuous-time FP dynamics converge to pure NE from almost all initial conditions.